graph LR

 2.5.1 From counterfactuals to comparison groups: the bloodhound’s job

-Let’s step back and connect the dots.
-Every topic in this chapter, from omitted variable bias to selection bias to the parade of estimands, revolved around one core problem: we can never observe what would have happened to a user under the alternative treatment condition.
-João saw the promo banner; we’ll never know his orders without it.
-Maria didn’t see it; her response to the banner remains forever hypothetical.
+Every topic in this chapter—omitted variable bias, selection bias, and causal estimands—returns to the same problem: we can never observe what would have happened to a user under the alternative treatment condition.
+João saw the promo banner, so his orders without it remain unknown.
+Maria did not see it, so her response to the banner remains unknown.

-This is why causal inference often feels like detective work.
-We’re hunting for the next best thing: a comparison group that can stand in for the missing counterfactual.
-The closer that group resembles what our treated users would have looked like without treatment, the more credible our causal estimate becomes.
-Every method in Part II of this book, from randomized experiments to difference-in-differences, is essentially a different strategy for finding (or constructing) that substitute.
+Causal inference therefore depends on a comparison group that can stand in for the missing counterfactual.
+The more closely it represents what treated users would have experienced without treatment, the more credible the estimate.
+Each method in Part II, from randomized experiments to difference-in-differences, constructs that comparison differently.

 2.6 Wrapping up and next steps